Geoffrey Rowell: Turkish controversies

 In 2004, Rowell disagreed publicly with parishioners in Turkey over his plans to lease a historic and recently renovated church building for use as a nightclub.
 The plan was defeated after popular complaints.

 In January 2007, Rowell suspended the chaplain of Istanbul, Ian Sherwood, and the entire chaplaincy council.
 By 2008 the disagreement between Rowell and the Anglican chaplaincies in Turkey had intensified, as the bishop insisted on ordaining a Turkish convert from Islam despite complaints from local Anglican clergy and laity that the ordination would place them in serious physical danger.
 When the bishop arrived to carry out the ordination he found himself locked out of all six Anglican churches and was forced to administer the ordination in a borrowed Calvinist chapel.
 The secretary of the Istanbul chaplaincy council described Rowell as a "rogue bishop", whilst the senior chaplain in Turkey accused Rowell of causing suffering to ordinary people because the bishop's life had been largely "in the shelter of Oxford University".

 Personal life

 Rowell never married nor had any children.

+Honours and associations

+He was created a Companion of the Roll of Honour of the Memorial of Merit of King Charles the Martyr in 2017.

 Rowell was a member of the men-only, high-church dining club, Nobody's Friends, and wrote its official history in 2000.